dragoon/acts-collector/readme.md

 ### Data types

-Now let’s define the data we would like to collect:
+Let’s define the data we would like to collect:

 - **Prices**.
 Any sort of strategy would probably need actual asset prices, so we need to collect at least best bid ( highest buy) and best ask (lowest sell) prices